-De Salon van Fagel B&B, located above the restaurant in the chic Noordeinde part of the city, has three elegant rooms with everything you could possibly want.
-The stylishly designed rooms have their own entrance, delightful beds, a flat screen-TV, free Wi-Fi, coffee and tea making facilities and a modern, luxurious bathroom.
-The comfortable rooms are perfect for relaxing after a day of culture and shopping in The Hague.
+Boutique Hotel De Salon van Fagel, located on the chic Noordeinde, has 18 unique rooms and suites divided into four categories, each with its own character and fully equipped.
+The stylishly furnished rooms have their own entrance, comfortable beds, a flat-screen TV, free WiFi, coffee and tea making facilities and a modern, luxurious bathroom.
+The comfortable rooms are perfect for a good rest after a day of culture or shopping in The Hague.

-Special buildingThe historic building in which De Salon van Fagel is located has a rich, partly royal history.
-It was built in 1701 by architect Daniel Marot, who designed many palaces in The Hague, including Kneuterdijk Palace.
-The building's original name was 'Fagel House' ('Huis Fagel') after Francois Fagel, the longstanding clerk of the States General.
-In 1859, Willem III bought the building and it remained in his possession for thirty years.
-'The Fagel Dome' ('koepel van Fagel'), part of the former residence, is nowadays part of the gardens at Noordeinde Palace.
-De Salon van Fagel has retained many of the original details, such as the stunning ceiling and mantelpieces.
+The monumental building in which De Salon van Fagel is located has a long, partly royal history.
+It was built in 1701 by architect Daniel Marot, who designed several palaces in The Hague, including Kneuterdijk Palace.
+The original name of the building was 'House Fagel' after Francois Fagel, the longest-serving clerk of the States General.
+In 1859, King Willem III bought the building, which remained in his possession for thirty years.
+The 'dome of Fagel', part of the former house, is now part of the garden of Noordeinde Palace.
+Many original details have been preserved in De Salon van Fagel, such as the beautiful ceiling and the fireplaces.